mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 draft = false
 tags = ["Teaching"]
-title = "Using a Performance Monitor to Illustrate the Importance of Database Indexes" math = true summary = """
+title = "Using a Performance Monitor to Illustrate the Importance of Database Indexes" summary = """
 This is a case study / story in which i highlight two things that might be useful for junior and even more advanced software engineers alike:

 - An internal performance monitor enables quick analysis of service performance
 - Database indexes are easy and powerful tools for performance enginering
 """

 +++